Telecommute was once a rarity, now a necessity

 Email and web browsing

-These activities are considered light weight.
-Unless you are receiving large files in your emails, a standard Broadband package would be more than capable of handling web browsing and email.
+These activities are considered lightweight.
+Unless you are receiving large files in your emails, our most affordable broadband package of 38Mbps would be more than capable of handling web browsing and email.

 The majority of businesses across the UK have already upgraded to cloud-based telephony solutions, such as VoIP.
 This solution has several benefits, but those that particularly apply to companies with home workers include free internal calls, remote working capabilities - provided their mobile device is configured to access the office network, or conference calling as VoIP allows for hassle-free virtual meetings via conference calls.